westkey/Rantionary/README.md

 To learn the Rant dictionary file format, see [the official Rant dictionary guide](https://github.com/RantLang/DictionaryGuide).

-Some tables use Diffmark to save space and make entries more readable.
-Read about Diffmark [here](https://github.com/TheBerkin/Diffmark/blob/master/README.md).

 ##Contribute

 **Contributions are welcome.** I love new words!
 If you want to add something, be it big or small, send a pull request and I'll get to it within a couple days at the most.